pytorch/pytorch/docs/source/notes/distributed_autograd.rst

   # On worker 0:

   # Setup the autograd context.
 Computations that take
-  # part in the distributed backwards pass must be within
+  # part in the distributed backward pass must be within
   # the distributed autograd context manager.
   with dist_autograd.context() as context_id:
     t1 = torch.rand((3, 3), requires_grad=True)